-This lawsuit, filed in the Northern District of Illinois, Eastern Division, alleges that the non-profit healthcare system Wheaton Franciscan Services, Inc. (“Wheaton Franciscan”) and Ascension Health, the company that acquired Wheaton Franciscan in March 2016, improperly claim that their defined benefit pension plan qualifies as a “Church Plan” under the Employee Retirement Income Security Act (“ERISA”).
+This lawsuit, filed in the Northern District of Illinois, Eastern Division, alleged that the non-profit healthcare system Wheaton Franciscan Services, Inc. (“Wheaton Franciscan”) and Ascension Health, the company that acquired Wheaton Franciscan in March 2016, improperly claim that their defined benefit pension plan qualifies as a “Church Plan” under the Employee Retirement Income Security Act (“ERISA”).
 In operating their plan as a “Church Plan,” Wheaton Franciscan and Ascension Health do not comply with many protections afforded to pension beneficiaries under ERISA.
-The lawsuit seeks to compel the Wheaton Franciscan Retirement Plan to fully comply with ERISA.
+The lawsuit sought to compel the Wheaton Franciscan Retirement Plan to fully comply with ERISA.

 Summary of the Claims

-- underfunding the plan by at least $134.5 million;
+- Underfunding the plan by at least $134.5 million;

-- impermissibly requiring participants to complete five years of service before participants became fully vested in their accrued benefits;
+- Impermissibly requiring participants to complete five years of service before participants became fully vested in their accrued benefits;

-- failing to furnish Plaintiffs or any member of the class with a Pension Benefit Statement, Summary Annual Reports, Notification of Failure to Meet Minimum Funding, or Funding Notices;
+- Failing to furnish Plaintiffs or any member of the class with a Pension Benefit Statement, Summary Annual Reports, Notification of Failure to Meet Minimum Funding, or Funding Notices;

-- causing the Plan to award benefits to employees in later years of service at a rate disproportionately higher than the rate for employees in earlier years of service, in violation of ERISA’s anti-backloading requirements; and
+- Causing the Plan to award benefits to employees in later years of service at a rate disproportionately higher than the rate for employees in earlier years of service, in violation of ERISA’s anti-backloading requirements; and

-- failing to notify participants of a significant reduction in the rates of future benefit accruals from 2009 onward.
+- Failing to notify participants of a significant reduction in the rates of future benefit accruals from 2009 onward.

-This lawsuit is brought as a class action on behalf of all participants and beneficiaries of the Wheaton Franciscan Retirement Plan.
+This lawsuit was brought as a class action on behalf of all participants and beneficiaries of the Wheaton Franciscan Retirement Plan.
 Excluded from the Class are any high-level executives at Wheaton Franciscan or Ascension Health or any employees who have responsibility or involvement in the administration of the Plan, or who are subsequently determined to be fiduciaries of the Wheaton Franciscan Plan, including the Individual Defendants.